 Elle checked for a pulse on the neck.
 “Yeah, he’s dead.
 Wait a second.
 How do I know you’re not the one who can resurrect people?”

 Hades waved his hand and rolled his eyes.
 “Please.
 I manage the dead.
 I don’t bring them back to life.
-Also, deities are partly powered by brief and no one around.”
+Also, deities receive some powers from those that believe in them, and no one is around.”

 “Oh,” Elle said as she stood up.
 “I guess we should try to find the others.”